Enterprise Network Monitoring in 2024: 5 Best Practices

 What are you doing with the data you’re getting from things like gNMI, for example?
 How are you combining those data points to make correlations and understand what those correlations mean?

-When we bring a new device or technology into our monitoring environment here at INOC, for example, we spend quite a bit of time understanding exactly what data we’re getting and what precisely it’s telling us.
+When we bring a new device or technology into our monitoring environment here at INOC, for example, we spend a lot of time understanding exactly what data we’re getting and what it’s telling us.

 • "What are all the ways we can use this data?"